jeffpar/basicdos/software/pcx86/src/README.md

           +- bios.inc
              +- 8086.inc
                 +- macros.inc

+So a low-level source file may need to include only `8086.inc`, while a high-level source file may need to include `dos.inc`.

 However, since MASM started running out of symbol space when building some of the components, I moved "public" portions of `dos.inc` and `dev.inc`